EvolverSwiftUI/IntroductionToFrontEnd/README.md

 Repeat the same for every part.

 # FrondEnd Tech Stack
-1. HTML
+1. HTML - provides the basic structure for the web pages
-2. CSS
+2. CSS - is used for styling
-3. JavaScript
+3. JavaScript - is used for dynamic and interactive user experiences on web page
 4. ReactJS
 5. AngularJS